huggingface/hub-docs/docs/hub/storage-limits.md

 ### Super-squash your repository using the API

-The super-squash operation allows you to compress your entire Git history into a single commit, consider using super-squash when you need to reclaim storage from old LFS versions you're not using.
+The super-squash operation compresses your entire Git history into a single commit.
+Consider using super-squash when you need to reclaim storage from old LFS versions you're not using.
 This operation is only available through the [Hub Python Library](https://huggingface.co/docs/huggingface_hub/main/en/package_reference/hf_api#huggingface_hub.HfApi.super_squash_history) or the API.

 ⚠️ **Important**: This is a destructive operation that cannot be undone, commit history will be permanently lost and **LFS file history will be removed**